Gesee-y/Cruise.jl/README.md

+# Project is paused
+Until I get a new computer.

 # Cruise.jl v0.2.0 — A 2D/3D Game Engine for Julia

 Julia has proven itself in fields like scientific computing, machine learning, and data visualization.
 But for game development, its ecosystem has remained... timid.